-Typical droplet diameters/volumes were approximately $700 \,\mu \text{m}/0.18 \,\mu \text{L}$ .
-The size of each investigated droplet was deter-310 mined from its terminal velocity (Beard, 1976), i.e. from the vertical air speed needed for freely suspending it, which can be measured with high accuracy in the M-WT (Diehl et al., 2014).
+Typical droplet diameters were approximately $700 \,\mu\text{m}$, corresponding to volumes around $0.18 \,\mu\text{L}$.
+The size of each investigated droplet was determined from its terminal velocity (Beard, 1976), i.e., from the vertical air speed needed for freely suspending it, which can be measured with high accuracy in the M-WT (Diehl et al., 2014).

-Immersion freezing in M-WT experiments was investigated under isothermal measurement conditions, hence, the stochastic approach was applied for data analysis.
-Since the M-WT experiments represent isothermal measurement conditions, the stochastic approach was applied first for data analysis.
-Thus, the rate constant R and the nucleation rate coefficient $J{het}$ were

-- 315 calculated from Eqs.
-2 and 3, respectively, using the number of freezing events as function of the freezing time.
+Immersion freezing in M-WT experiments was investigated under isothermal measurement conditions; hence, the stochastic approach was applied first for data analysis.
+Thus, the rate constant R and the nucleation rate coefficient J{het} were calculated from Eqs.
+(2) and (3), respectively, using the number of freezing events as a function of the freezing time.
 In the analysis the freezing time of each droplet was calculated by subtracting the adaptation time (Fig. 2) from the total observation time lasting from droplet injection until the onset of freezing.
-Furthermore, from the number of freezing events over the whole observation time period the frozen fraction $f{ice}(T)$ and the INAS density $n_s(T)$ (Eq.
-5) were determined employing the singular approach by equating $R \cdot t$ to $n_s$ . - 320 Background measurements were carried out before each experimental run by floating at least 10 HPLC (high purity liquid chromatography) water droplets for 35 seconds in the tunnel.
-We have not observed any freezing event during these test measurements, which indicates the absence of impurities (i.e. background active INP) both in the HPLC water droplets and in the wind tunnel.
+Furthermore, from the number of freezing events over the whole observation time period, the frozen fraction $f{ice}(T)$ and the INAS density $n_s(T)$ (Eq.
+5) were determined by employing the singular approach by equating $R \cdot t$ to n_s .

+Background measurements were carried out before each experimental run by floating at least 10 HPLC (highprecision liquid chromatography) water droplets for 35 s in the tunnel.
+We have not observed any freezing event during these test measurements, which indicates the absence of impurities (i.e., background active INPs) in both the HPLC water droplets and the wind tunnel.

-3.2.2 M-AL (Mainz Acoustic Levitator)
+3.2.2 M-AL (Mainz acoustic levitator)

-325 The main component of the M-AL measurement facility is an acoustic levitator (APOS BA 10, tec5 GmbH), in which contactfree single droplet levitation is maintained by a standing ultrasonic wave (Diehl et al., 2014).
-The M-AL is placed inside a walk-in cold room where the ambient temperature was set to be $-30^{\circ}$ C for the freezing experiments.
-In order to prevent any disturbing air motion, which might cause unsteady temperature condition and unstable levitation, or carry ice nucleating particles onto the levitating drop surface, the M-AL was surrounded by a protective acrylic housing.
-Using this setup, the air temperature in the M-AL was -28 °C as measured by a PT100 sensor.
-An infrared thermometer (KT 19.82 II, Heitronics) and 330 a digital video camera (USB-CAM-103H, Phytek GmbH) were arranged around the acrylic housing of the levitator.
+The main component of the M-AL measurement facility is an acoustic levitator (APOS BA 10, tec5 GmbH), in which contact-free single-droplet levitation is maintained by a standing ultrasonic wave (Diehl et al., 2014).
+The M-AL is placed inside a walk-in cold room, where the ambient temperature was set to be $-30 \,^{\circ}$ C for the freezing experiments.
+In order to prevent any disturbing air motion, which might cause unsteady temperature condition and unstable levitation or carry ice-nucleating particles onto the levitating drop surface, the M-AL was surrounded by a protective acrylic housing.
+Using this setup, the air temperature in the M-AL was $-28 \,^{\circ}$ C, as measured by a PT100 sensor.
+An infrared thermometer (KT 19.82 II, Heitronics) and a digital video camera (USB-CAM-103H, Phytek GmbH) were arranged around the acrylic housing of the levitator.